 Frequently Asked Questions

-I typically use my favorite chocolate frosting; however my chocolate fudge frosting works just as well (and that’s what I used in the photos here!).
+I typically use chocolate buttercream or my favorite chocolate frosting; however my chocolate fudge frosting works just as well (and that’s what I used in the photos here!).
 The fudge frosting is thicker, richer and, well, fudgier, while the “favorite” frosting is lighter, sweeter, and more buttercream-esque.

-You absolutely can, but my preference for cupcakes is my easy chocolate cupcake recipe instead; it yields a light, springy texture that just suits the cupcake form so well.
+Yes, you can use my chocolate cake recipe for cupcakes, but my recommendation is to make my easy chocolate cupcake recipe instead; it yields a light, springy texture that suits the cupcake form so well.

 However, if you want to make this cake as cupcakes, know you’ll get approximately 24 cupcakes.
 Fill your liners ⅔ of the way full and bake for 16-18 minutes.

-This recipe has already earned lots of 5-star ratings, but I’d love to hear what you think!
-Leave me a comment and a rating once you try it out (please!).
+This chocolate cake recipe has already earned hundreds of 5-star ratings, but I’d love to hear what you think of it!
+Leave me a comment and a rating once you try it (please!).

 Enjoy!